exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 For `S3_ENDPOINT` parameter, you should provide the S3 region endpoint, for example, `s3.eu-central-1.amazonaws.com` for the regular AWS S3 buckets.

-However, if you are using S3 API complaint storage service such Minio, you should set this parameter accordingly.
+However, if you are using S3 API compliant storage service such Minio, you should set this parameter accordingly.

-Here are some of the S3 API complaint services and corresponding endpoint examples:
+Here are some of the S3 API compliant services and corresponding endpoint examples:

 | Service            | Endpoint Example                            |
 |--------------------|---------------------------------------------|